 Owning stock in a retirement account was not the most tax efficient situation for the employees, because they were forced into paying potentially higher income tax rates versus potentially lower capital gains rates if the stock had been held in a non-retirement account.
 Thus, the IRS caught up and introduced the ‘net unrealized appreciation’ (NUA) treatment to add a solution to one of our risks, taxation.

 Tell me more…

 How NUA works is a little tricky, and there are specific rules that must be followed in order to be eligible for the favorable tax treatment.
 The NUA treatment first looks at your cost basis; this will be taxable at your ordinary income rate.
 Then the difference between what the stock is worth at the time of the distribution and your cost basis is treated as a gain, thus taxed at your capital gains rate.
-Remember, if you are married filing jointly and your tax bracket is 12% or less, your capital gains rate is zero.
+Remember, if you are married filing jointly and your tax bracket is less than 15%, your capital gains rate is zero.

 NUA becomes more critical the more highly appreciated the stock is that you are distributing.
 As the difference between the cost basis of your shares of employer stock and the current market value of those shares increases, your potential tax savings increases.

 For example, assume your cost basis is $10,000, and the value has increased to $80,000.
 If you are in the 24% bracket (MFJ), your tax impact would be $10,500 on the $70,000 gain (excluding the income tax on the cost basis.)
 However, if you had not utilized NUA treatment, your tax impact would be $16,800, as it would be taxed at standard income tax rates.